International Guidelines and Recommendations

-- The Food Safety Authority of Ireland (FSAI) in 2014 recommended that all babies living in Ireland should be given a vitamin D only supplement providing 5 μg (200 IU) daily vitamin D from birth to 12 months1
+The Food Safety Authority of Ireland (FSAI) recommends that a daily 5µg vitamin D only supplement should be given to all healthy term breast-fed infants from birth to 12 months.1

-- The National Osteoporosis Society in the UK (NOS) has identified the following adult groups at risk of vitamin D deficiency:2
+- The Royal Osteoporosis Society in the UK (ROS) has identified the following adult groups at risk of vitamin D deficiency:2

 Recommendations on screening

 The Endocrine Society ‘Clinical Practice Guideline on Evaluation, treatment and prevention of vitamin D deficiency’ lists indications for 25(OH)D measurement (candidates for screening):3

 - Malabsorption syndromes

 - Crohn’s disease

 - Bariatric surgery

 - Antiseizure medications

 - AIDS medications